 1.2 Smoking is not permitted in the buildings.

 1.3 No storage is available for external groups without express permission of the booking administrator.

 1.4 The churches have Public Liability Insurance and their own Property and Contents Insurance which cover all church-organised events.
-However, our insurers have informed us that any group that meets regularly; has an organiser or a committee or its users pay fees, must have their own Public Liability Insurance that will cover damage to the church’s property and injury to its members/users.
+However, any group that meets regularly, has an organiser or a committee or its users pay fees, must have their own Public Liability Insurance that will cover damage to the church’s property and injury to its members/users.
 If you fall into this category you will need to arrange your own insurance and provide a copy with the booking.

-Regarding private hirers and what our insurance policy describes as “occasional non-commercial” use, such as weddings, birthday parties, social events and one-off events, these should provide their own insurance if it is required.
+Regarding private hirers and occasional non-commercial use, such as weddings, birthday parties, social events and one-off events, these should provide their own insurance if it is required.
 Any third party hired for your event will need to be separately insured as will any “hazardous activities” or “hazardous equipment”.
 If you are in doubt, please do ask for clarification.
 We will ask you for confirmation that you have done this when you book.